meetcleo/statsd-instrument/README.md

   larger packets.
 - `STATSD_PROMETHEUS_AUTH`:  The API key for the prometheus endpoint.
 If set, will send batch stats in prometheus-compatible format
 - `STATSD_PROMETHEUS_PERCENTILES`:  The percentiles that will be calulcated when aggregating timers for prometheus.
 95/99 are the default.
+- `STATSD_PROMETHEUS_APPLICATION_NAME`:  The application name that will be included as a tag in all metrics sent to prometheus.
+- `STATSD_PROMETHEUS_SUBSYSTEM`:  The subsystem that will be included as a tag in all metrics sent to prometheus.

 ## StatsD keys